 In the example below the horizon line is in the top third of the grid.

-You can also divided the picture plane vertically at the 1/3 marks.
+You can also divide the picture plane vertically at the 1/3 marks.

 Sometimes you can’t find a horizon line, or the horizon line is so vague that it feels nonexistent.
 You can still make this concept work while using the grid.
 See example below.